 Some people want food that’s easy and immediate.
 Their breakfasts are bowls of cereal, their snacks energy bars, and their dinners tender, boneless steak.
-There's nothing wrong with being one of those people; we're all this kind of person at least some of the time.
+There's nothing wrong with being one of those people; we're all this kind of person on occasion.
 But there's another kind of person, one who's willing to work a little harder for their food, knowing that it will reward them in kind.
 Those people suck the meat off oxtail bones and scrape the cartilage with their teeth, meticulously shred hair-thin strands from a knot of nigella-flecked string cheese, and set to work picking nubbins of sweet crabmeat from a shell that evolved specifically to impede such efforts.
-We should all strive to be such painstaking eaters, at least some of the time.
+We should all strive to be such painstaking eaters at least some of the time.

 It’s easier for some of us than others.
 If you’ve been raised exclusively on a diet of convenience foods, like mac and cheese, chicken fingers, and pizza, the idea of having to toil over your plate just to get a bite of food into your mouth can sound completely insane.
 But those of us who grew up in families, regions, and cultures where more assiduous eating was the norm see it differently.
 We enjoy the effort and savor the reward.